Verdagio/racket-problems/README.md

 The ``peek`` function should mimic that of a ``List`` function that you may have used in Java.
 So lets look at that:
 > "The java.util.LinkedList.peek() method retrieves, but does not remove, the head (first element) of this list."

 Ok we already have ``car`` which will do this for us, so we'll create one for the final element.
+We recursively check until we reach the end of the list once we do return the value.

+ ##### Pop
+ Similar to ``peek`` the ``pop`` function, but instead of returning the the final element it will return every other element of the list.

+ ##### Append
+Since the requirements specify that we cannot use the built in ``append`` function, we'll made our own using cons.